Safeena Husain

 Safeena Husain is a social worker and founder of Educate Girls – a non-profit organisation that is headquartered in Mumbai, India.
 It focusses on mobilising communities for girls’ education in India’s rural and educationally backward areas.
 Under her leadership, Educate Girls’ launched world’s first Development Impact Bond in education which on its completion in 2018 surpassed both its target outcomes.

+Career

+Husain worked in San Francisco as the Executive Director for Child Family Health International from 1998-2004.
+Prior to her role in San Francisco she graduated from the London School of Economics.